rpellerin/rpellerin.github.io/content/how-to-modify-pdf-files.md

 Other commands exist such as `pdfseparate` and `pdfunite`.
 They are very good but the output files are quite heavy, compared to those obtained using `gs`.

+# Resize a PDF to A4 (from B4, for instance)

+    :::bash
+    pdfjam --outfile output_a4.pdf --paper a4paper input_b4.pdf

 # Convert a PDF to multiple PNGs (one image per page)

     :::bash